 How to Make Homemade Vanilla Granola

 As long as you have all the ingredients available, this recipe for almond granola can be prepared, baked and ready to eat in less than an hour.
-Below is an image and list of the ingredients you'll need with substitutions you can make and step-by-step images for making granola.
+Below is an image and list of the ingredients you'll need with substitutions you can make and step-by-step images for making this granola.

 - Old fashioned rolled oats.
 For a gluten-free granola, be sure to use certified gluten-free oats.